-Immunohistochemical analysis showed that LpMab-7 detected podoplanin more sensitively than NZ-1 (Table 1, Fig. 1).
+Immunohistochemical analysis showed that LpMab-7 detected podoplanin more sensitively than NZ-1 does (Table 1, Fig. 1).
 LpMab-7 showed that podoplanin expression at primary osteosarcomas is observed in 15 out of 16 (93.8%) cases.
 In contrast, NZ-1 detected podoplanin in 12 out of 16 (75%) cases.
 In almost all cases, the intensity of LpMab-7 was also higher than NZ-1.
 Furthermore, the intensity of LpMab-7 is much higher than that of D2-40 (Fig. 2).
 The membranous/cytosolic staining pattern was observed.
-These results indicated that a novel anti-podoplanin mAb, LpMab-7 is much more useful in immunohistochemistry of osteosarcomas than previously established anti-podoplanin mAbs.
+These results indicate that the novel anti-podoplanin LpMab-7 is much more useful in immunohistochemistry of osteosarcomas than the previously established anti-podoplanin MAbs.